dwarvesf/playground/Engineering/Data/Behind a Hive table.md

 date: 2022-11-11
 ---

-From the last article, Introduction to Apache Hive, we saw how to create a database and a table in Hive.
+From the last article, [[Introduction to Apache Hive]], we saw how to create a database and a table in Hive.
 In this article, we will look at the details behind a Hive table.
 More importantly, we'll see what are the essential elements that is needed behind the Hive table.
 We've already created this database `stocks_db` in our last article, so we won't do it again.
 Thus, we will execute `USE stocks_db;` to switch to the database `stocks_db`.
 Let's now create a table for the stocks data set.

 ```sql
 CREATE TABLE IF NOT EXISTS stocks (